Dry dock: Graving

 Once the remainder of the water is pumped out, the ship can be freely inspected or serviced.
 When work on the ship is finished, the gates are opened to allow water in, and the ship is carefully refloated.

-Modern graving docks are box-shaped, to accommodate newer, boxier ships, whereas old dry docks are often shaped like the ships that are planned to be docked there.
+Modern graving docks are box-shaped, to accommodate newer, boxier ships, whereas old dry docks are often shaped like the ships expected to dock there.
 This shaping was advantageous because such a dock was easier to build, it was easier to side-support the ships, and less water had to be pumped away.